darioShar/DrumAssist/readme.md

 # Project Work for Olympiade des Sciences de l'Ingénieur (France, 2017)
 ## Janson de Sailly

-The project aims at recording through microphone the a drum being played by a connected arduino, and update drumming pattern accordingly.
-Working through analysis of fourier transform.

-Project built with Qt.
+This Drum'Assist project aims at reproducing a perfect hitting pattern on a snare.
+The mechanical system is articulated by an arduino wired to the computer.
+This program updates the hitting patern in the following way : it listens the hit through a connected microhpone, analyzes the audio signal (fft, and correlation with pre-recorded relevant type of hits), and updates hitting pattern by transmitting computation results to arduino.

+GUI program using Qt.